Related to Airplane Arms

 - Sol Badguy, Milia Rage and Chip Zanuff in Guilty Gear.
 Of the three, only the last one is a bona-fide ninja.
 Sort of.

 - In The Elder Scrolls V: Skyrim, the Player character does this when sprinting in Third-Person while Dual Wielding.

 - City of Heroes has a power called "Ninja Run" available for purchase.
 It's a low-level speed and jumping boost, suitable as a replacement for travel powers without outclassing them (particularly for characters who shouldn't have any means to fly, teleport, etc.).
 When running, the character takes on this pose unless they have two weapons drawn in which case they take on Airplane Arms.

 - In Anarchy Reigns, the ninja character Zero will do this when he gets up to running speed.

-- In the DC Animated Universe, Batman often runs in a similar manner with both arms concealed beneath his cloak, presumably to quickly draw any weapons or tools and without telegraphing his actions.
+- In the DCAU, Batman often runs in a similar manner with both arms concealed beneath his cloak, presumably to quickly draw any weapons or tools and without telegraphing his actions.